mattiaswickberg/1dv600-lab/Documentation/IterationPlans.md

 - Document process: 30 minutes
 - Reflect: 30 minutes

+### Requirements
+Edit book should take a JSON-object as input and look for a book entry with the corresponding id, and if input has a title of a string of at least length one, change the details of the book in the database to the details of the incoming object and save the new book to file.
+If no title, function should not update.

+GetBooksResource should take a search term as input and filter the boks in the database by that search term as author or title, and return the filtered list even if that list is empty.

 ### Design comments
 The design of edit book should be fairly straight forward, since I have the functions for GetBook and add book finished.
 Edit book gets info from client, and needs to validate that information to make sure that there is still a title in there, and that everything is a string - this functionality is already in AddBook, so no need to duplicate that code.
 However, I don't want to add a book since there is already one, so what I want to do is get the existing book list, find the instance of the book that is in there, and update the fields in that book to match the changes that the user saved.